sf-wdi-25/notes/week-03-ajax-json-express/day-03-intro-express/dawn-express/README.md

 - NPM works with package.json, which is a list of project information and dependencies that can be installed on other computers and servers.

 ### Express JS
-- Express is an framework built on top of Node.js that makes development of web servers more intuitive and quicker.
+- Express is a framework built on top of Node.js that makes development of web servers more intuitive and quicker.
 - Express allows us to easily set up routes that will trigger actions such as rendering pages or returning JSON.

 ### Hello World in Express